wavesoft/CVMWeb/README.md

 	// Start the daemon (if it's already running this function does nothing) daemon.start();

-You can also check the status of the daemon via the **.status** property.
+If the daemon was successfully started, a non-negative value will be returned.
+You can always check the status of the daemon via the **.isRunning** property.

 # Security considerations